ratanknz/sample-sonic-cdk-agent/README.md

 ### Prompting

-You can change the system prompt from the UI.
+You can change the system prompt from the UI which will be lost after the session.
+If you want to update the default prompt change the file config/system_prompts.txt and redeploy the stack by running ./deploy.sh.

 ![](./diagrams/ui_screenshot.png)